 To Frost Cake:

-I find it easiest to fill pastry bag and large tip with frosting, then pipe around sides of the cake in wide stripes.
+- I find it easiest to fill pastry bag and large tip with frosting, then pipe around sides of the cake in wide stripes.
 Go back with narrow metal off set spatula to smooth and spread frosting around the outside of the cake.